TmmmmmR/keycloak-workshop/lab9/README.md

 If your server is up and running, perform the following steps to start the application:

-1. Open a terminal and navigate to the root directory of the project app-authz-rest-springboot.
+1. Open a terminal and navigate to the root directory of the project app-authz-rest-springboot-complete.

 2. The following shows the command to run the application: